bytemunch/bytemunch.dev/src/blog/dodgeball-4.md

 I've been using Firestore a fair amount over the last few years, so I should be able to design my data structures with this in mind, right? ...riiight?

 I'll need to store data with many different access rights.
-Lobbys will need to be publically viewable (at lobby creator's discretion), and only editable in conjunction with the correct password, which is stored in a user's private settings.
+Lobbies will need to be publicly viewable (at lobby creator's discretion), and only editable in conjunction with the correct password, which is stored in a user's private settings.
 I hope to hack around with data validation workflows for lobby password authentication in order to save me from needing cloud functions.

 Here's some scribbles: ~(forgive\ my\ handwriting)~